Bowflex Revolution Review – Worried about not being able to stay in shape during the pandemic?

 What makes the SpiraFlex® plate technology better than the Power Rod technology, in my opinion, is that there is no pulling or bending out of shape with the SpiraFlex® plate technology.

 SpiraFlex® plate technology enables you to stack up your machine with heavier weights without the risk of injury.
-I really like this technology for a home gym because it’s taken away my fear of lifting heavy without a spotter.
+I like this technology for a home gym because it’s taken away my fear of lifting heavy without a spotter.

 Plus another bonus with the Bowflex Revolution is that it comes built with double the amount of weight to workout with compared to prior Bowflex models.